li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 ### Training Example

-Before training the model, please download GraspM3 from [this link](https://drive.google.com/drive/folders/1nBVx9aubPUOk_FHKR8ec5tkQrTQcF2qq?usp=sharing) and place a subset of the dataset in either `./dexgrasp/dataset/train` or `./dexgrasp/dataset/valid` as needed.
+Before training the model, please download GraspM3 and place a subset of the dataset in either `./dexgrasp/dataset/train` or `./dexgrasp/dataset/valid` as needed.

 Run the training with: